 Daniel Rider - Maryland Department of Natural Resources Forest Service, Forest Stewardship & Utilization Program Manager at 410-260-8583 or email@example.com

-Pat Depkin - Maryland Department of the Environment, Water Management Administration, Sediment, Stormwater, and Dam Safety Program at 410-537-3628 or email@example.com
+Pat Depkin - Maryland Department of the Environment, Water and Science Administration, Sediment, Stormwater, and Dam Safety Program at 410-537-3628 or firstname.lastname@example.org

 The Erosion and Sediment Control training course (formerly “green card”) is intended to provide the necessary training for individuals acting as the “Responsible Person” tasked with implementing and maintaining erosion and sediment controls as required by State law.
 It is also available to any person with an interest in learning about Maryland’s erosion and sediment control program and how it protects local water resources and Chesapeake Bay.Maryland's Responsible Personnel Certification Course